owensgl/intro-genomics/labs/lab_1.md

 to search for and press `enter`.
 The screen will jump to the next location where that word is found.

-**Shortcut:** If you hit "/" then "enter", `less` will  repeat the previous search. `less` searches from the current location and works its way forward.
-Scroll up a couple lines on your terminal to verify you are at the beginning of the file.
-Note, if you are at the end of the file and search for the sequence "CAA", `less` will not find it.
-You either need to go to the beginning of the file (by typing `g`) and search again using `/` or you can use `?` to search backwards in the same way you used `/` previously.

 For instance, let's search forward for the sequence `TTTTT` in our file.
 You can see that we go right to that sequence, what it looks like,